Directed By: Andrei Tarkovsky

 Trivia: Writer Stanislaw Lem was critical of this adaptation of his novel, complaining that he didn't write about people's "erotic problems in space."

-Andrei Tarkovsky’s Solaris, a 1972 sci-fi / mystery set aboard a space station, is a haunting, dramatic look at what it is that makes us human, and what we require to keep our humanity alive.
+Andrei Tarkovsky’s Solaris, a 1972 sci-fi / mystery set aboard an orbiting space station, is a haunting, dramatic look at what it is that makes us human.

-Andrei Tarkovsky was a filmmaker who liked to take his time, utilizing long, sustained shots that favored imagery over dialogue.
-In Solaris, we get many such moments, including Kelvin’s arrival at the station, where we follow along as he tours what has become a desolate, run-down vessel.
-It’s a sequence that emphasizes the loneliness of space, a loneliness that will soon give way to a reunion of sorts, as well as an opportunity for redemption.
-Tarkovsky’s camera lingers in nearly every scene of Solaris, taking in all that surrounds it, and setting a tone as ominous as it is observant.
+Andrei Tarkovsky was a meticulous filmmaker, a director who took his time and favored imagery over dialogue.
+In Solaris, we get many such moments, including Kelvin’s arrival at the station, where we follow along as he tours what has become a run-down, desolate vessel.
+Emphasizing the loneliness of space, this entire sequence is comprised of long, sustained shots, mostly playing out in silence.
+Tarkovsky’s camera lingers in this and nearly every other scene of Solaris, taking in all that surrounds it, and setting a tone that is simultaneously observant and ominous.

-The Solaris station, which, at first glance, appears to be a floating pile of junk, is hiding an astonishing secret that's downright torturous for those left to deal with it.
-While Kelvin struggles with his past, Hari searches for proof of her own existence.
-Dr. Sartorius warns Kris not to get emotionally involved with Hari, who, he says, is only a reproduction, an image created by the planet based on Kris’ own memories of his wife.
-As for Hari, she’s fully aware that she’s only a copy, yet perfectly recalls moments from their history together, and harbors the same feelings as the actual Hari, the same love for Kris.
-Are these feelings and memories enough to prove this Hari is, in fact, a living, breathing human being?
+The Solaris station, which, at first glance, looks like a floating pile of junk, is hiding an astonishing secret that is downright torturous for those left to deal with it.
+As Kelvin struggles with his past, Hari searches for proof of her own existence.
+Dr. Sartorius warns Kris not to get emotionally attached to Hari, who, he says, is only a reproduction, an image created by the planet based on Kris’ own memories of his wife.
+As for Hari, she seems fully aware that she is, indeed, only a copy, yet recalls moments from her's and Kris's history together, and harbors the same feelings, the same emotional trauma as the actual Hari.
+Are these emotions and memories enough to prove this Hari is, in fact, a living, breathing person?
 If not, what more is required?

 These are the questions Tarkovsky poses throughout Solaris, a motion picture that pushes the concepts of humanity, consciousness, and man’s need for love to the forefront.
-Wonderfully poetic, Solaris is unlike any science fiction film I’ve ever seen before.
+Wonderfully poetic, Solaris is unlike any science fiction film I have ever seen before.

 2 comments: